Where to Stay in Helsinki First Time: 8 Best Areas

 Founded in the 16th century by King Gustavus Vasa of Sweden, Helsinki is the capital of Finland, on the north coast of the Gulf of Finland, facing the Baltic Sea.
 It turned into the capital of the Autonomous Grand Duchy of Finland in 1812 under Russian rule.

-This Daughter of the Baltic has vibrant and modern architecture, incredible natural surroundings, artistic value, and bustling nightlife.
-A boat trip to the UNESCO World Heritage Site, Fortress of Sveaborg on the Suomenlinna Islands is a must when visiting Helsinki.
+Helsinki is the Daughter of the Baltic that has vibrant and modern architecture, incredible natural surroundings, artistic value, museums, parks, and bustling nightlife.
+A boat trip to the UNESCO World Heritage Site, Fortress of Sveaborg is a must when visiting Helsinki.

 Wherever you’ll choose to stay, just know that the Helsinki city center is quite compact, walkable, and everything is at an accessible distance or easily reachable with public transportation using the many metro stations.

-If this is your first visit, I recommend spending at least three days in Helsinki to explore the city.
-Three days is enough to get a feel of this fascinating Scandinavian ciy, to see the most famous attractions, and to experience the food and drink.
-If you have more days, you can enjoy the city in a slower pace, also take a day trips to Tallinn, or Suomenlinna.
+If this is your first visit, I recommend spending at least three days in this Scandinavian city, which is enough to get a feel of this fascinating Scandinavian ciy, to see the most famous attractions, and to experience the food and drink.

 🏨 Best mid-range hotel:Scandic Grand Central Helsinki

-Where to stay in Helsinki: Best areas to stay in Helsinki
+Best areas to stay in Helsinki for first-time tourists are:

 Kluuvi- City centre, best area to stay in Helsinki for first time

-The main square is an absolute must-see of the Helsinki city center.
-Rautatientori Square is not only defined by its impressive architecture but is also the place to be when it comes to city happenings, being summer or winter.
+One of the must-see of the Helsinki city center is the Rautatientori Square, located next to the central Station.
+It is not only defined by its impressive architecture but is also the place to be when it comes to city happenings, being summer or winter.

 If you are traveling during wintertime, you may want to try the super fun ice skating rink!
 Forget everything you know about city ice skating rings.
-Here, you will be provided with high-quality skates, and once you’ve paid, there is no time limit!
 The square includes several nice cafes, where those in the group that doesn’t love skating can just relax inside with a cup of hot tea.

-Speaking of Finnish Architecture, remember to pay a visit to the magnificent Helsinki Cathedral, one of the main attractions of the city itself.
+The magnificent Helsinki Cathedral is one of the main attractions of the city itself.
 The church was originally named St. Nicholas’ Cathedral, built in the mid-19th century, in honor of the Russian Tsar Nicholas I.

-Kluuvi is also one of Helsinki’s cultural hubs, being the home of the University of Helsinki and its main on-campus library, the Kaisa House.
-These impressive and historical buildings can all be found around Senate Square.
+The University of Helsinki has its main on-campus library, called the Kaisa House.
 Another public library that is definitely worth a visit is the recently built Helsinki Central Library Oodi.

 If you can’t get enough of Finnish culture, then check out the many museums and landmarks including The Ateneum Art Museum, Helsinki City Museum, Kiasma Museum of Contemporary Art, and The Finlandia Hall.